Can a thief break into your property in 9.2 SECONDS!

-This threat can be considerably reduced simply by upgrading the cylinder to a snap secure cylinder that is specifically designed to prevent this method of attack.
-We recommend that all vulnerable external doors using a Euro-Profile cylinder should be upgraded to a 3 Star TS007 rated cylinder.
+This threat can be stopped simply by upgrading the cylinder to a ULTION cylinder that is specifically designed to prevent this method of attack.
+We recommend that all vulnerable external doors using a Euro-Profile cylinder should be upgraded to a ULTION 3 Star TS007 rated cylinder.

 Euro cylinders are mainly fitted to plastic upvc doors but they can also be found in aluminium and even some wooden doors also use this type of lock

 How is this possible!

 Protection against lock snapping is possible by fitting a ULTION cylinder.